Overview

 — Yana van der Meulen Rodgers, Professor, Rutgers University

 “Marianne Hill examines the inequality in power and resources in the U.S. economy and shows how solidaristic movements can redistribute those more equitably.
-Highly recommended for social science undergraduates."— Michael Reich, Professor, University of California at Berkeley
+Highly recommended for social science undergraduates."

-“Enlightening examination of the costs of the domination of U.S. politics and economicsby the wealthy, interpenetrated by insightful discussion of ways forward to the qualitative,
+“Enlightening examination of the costs of the domination of U.S. politics and economics

 systemic change needed if we are to build an economy that truly serves people and planet.